Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

-This paper, to the contrary, shows that \QSCDFF\ has a worst-case/average-case reduction of the first category.
-Our reduction depends only on the size of the instance unlike the reduction of DLP.
-In fact, our distinction problem \QSCDFF\ is the {\em first} cryptographic problem with a worst-case/average-case reduction of the first category.
-Moreover, there is no known efficient solution to \QSCDFF\ on a quantum computer.
-Our reduction is similar in flavor to the reductions of the aforementioned lattice problems.
+In this paper, we show that \QSCDFF\ has a worst-case/average-case reduction of the {\em first category}.
+Unlike the reduction of DLP, our reduction depends only on the size of each instance.
+In fact, our distinction problem \QSCDFF\ is the {\em first} cryptographic problem having a worst-case/average-case reduction of the first category; namely, the worst case of the problem can be reduced to the average case of the {\em same} problem.
+Our reduction is similar in flavor to the reductions used for the aforementioned lattice problems.
+In the case of the approximation of SVP, however, an approximation problem of SVP can be reduced randomly only to {\em another} approximation problem with a worse parameter.
+Note that, on a quantum computer, no efficient solution is currently known for \QSCDFF\ .

-\paragraph{Computational Hardness of Underlying Computational Problems.} The hidden subgroup problem (HSP) has played a central role in recent discussions on the strength and limitation of quantum computation.
-The aforementioned IFP and DLP can be viewed as special cases of HSP on Abelian groups (AHSP).
-Kitaev \cite{Kit95} showed how to solve AHSP efficiently; in particular, he gave a polynomial-time algorithm for the quantum Fourier transformation over Abelian groups, which is a generalization of the quantum Fourier transformation used in Shor's algorithm \cite{Sho97}.
-Although an efficient quantum algorithm exists for AHSP, a simple application of currently known techniques may not be sufficient to solve HSP on non-Abelian groups.
-(Note that HSP on certain specific non-Abelian groups were already solved in \cite{BCD05b,EH00,GSVV04,HRT03,Kup05,MRRS04,Reg04a}.)
-Another important variant is the HSP on the dihedral groups (DHSP).
-Recently, Regev \cite{Reg04a} demonstrated a quantum reduction from the unique shortest vector problem (uSVP) to a slightly different variant of DHSP.
-Note that uSVP is a basis of the lattice-based PKCs given in \cite{AD97,Reg04b}.
-For DHSP, Kuperberg \cite{Kup05} found a subexponential-time quantum algorithm.
-Although these results do not directly imply a subexponential-time quantum algorithm for uSVP, they may be a clue to find the desired algorithm in the end.
+\paragraph{Computational Hardness of Underlying Computational Problems.} The hidden subgroup problem (HSP) has played a central role in various discussions on the strengths and limitations of quantum computation.
+The aforementioned IFP and DLP can be reduced to special cases of HSP on Abelian groups (AHSP).
+Kitaev \cite{Kit95} showed how to solve AHSP efficiently; in particular, he gave a polynomial-time algorithm that performs the quantum Fourier transformation over Abelian groups, which is a generalization of the quantum Fourier transformation used in, e.g., Shor's algorithm \cite{Sho97}.
+To solve HSP on non-Abelian groups, a simple application of currently known techniques may not be sufficient despite of the existence of an efficient quantum algorithm for AHSP.
+Notice that, over certain specific non-Abelian groups, HSP was already solved in \cite{BCD05b,EH00,GSVV04,HRT03,Kup05,MRRS04,Reg04a}.
+Another important variant of HSP is HSP on the dihedral groups (DHSP).
+Regev \cite{Reg04a} demonstrated a quantum reduction from the unique shortest vector problem (uSVP) to a slightly different variant of DHSP, where uSVP can serve as a basis of lattice-based PKCs defined in \cite{AD97,Reg04b}.
+A subexponential-time quantum algorithm for DHSP was found by Kuperberg \cite{Kup05}.
+Although these results do not immediately give a desired subexponential-time quantum algorithm for uSVP, it could eventually lead us to design the desired algorithm.